-“We seek to bring out the best in each and every boy,” Head of School Alfred (Rik) Dugan III says.
-“We take great pride in seeing, hearing and knowing each and every boy individually, and meeting him where he is on his journey, as a person and as a learner.
-We use a phrase here, ‘He Can Be.’
-We believe he can be anything.”
+“Young men become their best selves through robust academics as well as an array of co-curricular opportunities— students explore new passions while diving deeper into the ones they’re already invested in,” Dugan says.
+“We take great pride in seeing, hearing and knowing each boy individually and meeting him where he is on his journey as a person and as a learner.
+We use a phrase here, ‘He Can Be,’ because we believe he can be anything.”